Abstract artwork symbolizing migration, resilience, and cultural memory

 • Sponsor the acquisition of a new work

-• Lend a piece for a specific city exhibition
+• Lend a piece for a city-specific exhibition

-• Donate works for permanent inclusion in our archive
+• Donate works for permanent inclusion in the archive

 • Fund insurance, conservation, or artist commissions